aaronp/riff/src/main/paradox/blog/03_overParameterization.md

 The problem was, the node was represented as a generic 'NodeKey' type.

-If we kept the parameterized NodeKey, that means we have to be able either serialize/deserialize the key itself, or provide some momento for that NodeKey.
-So the idea of making the RaftNode hold a reference to a generic NodeKey started to lose its appeal when having to provide additional support for serialisation.
+If we kept the parameterized NodeKey, that means we have to be able either serialize/deserialize the key itself, or provide some memento for that NodeKey.
+(Memento ... is that an actual pattern?
+I think I recall it from my Eclipse platform days) So the idea of making the RaftNode hold a reference to a generic NodeKey started to lose its appeal when having to provide additional support for serialisation.

 And so, upon reevaluation, just making it become a string identifier in 'NodeId' was a lot more appealing.
 We could drop the extra